magik-sword/Kaggle-Challenge/README.md

 ![image](https://github.com/user-attachments/assets/c47c0cd7-cf77-4aaa-8b23-61d8773984dc)

-The micro-averaged F1-score gives equal weight to each class by considering the total number of true positives, false positives, and false negatives.
-It acts as an accuracy score and can show the overall performance of the model without being heavily affected by the class imbalance.
+The micro-averaged F1-score is calculated by counting the total number of true positives, false positives, and false negatives across all three classes.
+It acts as an accuracy score and provides an overall measure of the model's performance.

 ### Conclusions